 Each investment department is responsible for managing the investment risks associated with the investments they manage.
-Each department is subject to compliance with the Statement of Investment Policies and Procedures, the Total Fund Guidelines and Objectives, Trade Authorization and Execution Operation Guidelines, Pre-trade Clearance Policy and the applicable portfolio guidelines, and the risk budget allocated to them.
+Each department is subject to compliance with the Statement of Investment Policies and Procedures, the Total Fund Guidelines and Objectives (which includes the risk budget allocated to them), Trade Authorization and Execution Operation Guidelines, Pre-trade Clearance Policy and the applicable portfolio guidelines.
 In addition, the Fixed Income Department is responsible to maintain the liquidity positions in accordance with the Plan's guidelines on liquidity.
 The Finance Division independently measures the investment risk exposure and the liquidity position of the Plan and provides the information to the Investment Division and the Investment Committee of the Board.

 Each investment department has an investment committee, or an equivalent, which meets regularly to assess the investment risks associated with the portfolios it manages and determines action plans, if required.
-Individual managers in each investment department receive limited authority to invest from the Board by subdelegation from senior management.
+Individual managers in each investment department receive limited authority to invest from the Board by sub-delegation from senior management.
 Trading limits and approval requirements are set out in the portfolio guidelines for the department.
 For investments not traded on exchanges, such as alternative investments and private equity investments, the investment departments conduct due diligence before acquisition and use it as a tool to monitor the investments after acquisition.
 The objective is to obtain as much transparency as possible for the departments to assess the risk exposure arising from these private and alternative investments.

-The senior representatives from each investment department form the Investment Planning and Risk Committee which focuses on managing investment risks at a total fund level.
+The senior representatives from each investment department form the Investment Risk Committee (IRC) which focuses on managing investment risks at a total fund level.
 The Chief Financial Officer attends all meetings of the committee as an observer.
 This committee brings together the experience, investment and operational business judgment required for assessing and managing market, credit and liquidity risks on a regular basis.
-It monitors and manages the currency positions, interest rate risk and liquidity risk at the total fund level.
+It monitors the currency positions, interest rate risk and liquidity risk at the total fund level.
 The committee meets every other week, or more frequently as required.
+Reporting to the IRC are the Investment Division Credit Committee and the Investment Division Liquidity Committee.